-Boxers learning the sport start by throwing individual punches, but quickly progress to incorporating boxing combinations instead of single shots – jabs to the rib cage with the left hand, a jab with the right to the stomach, followed by a left-right combination jabs.
-Boxing combinations become the default attack and counter attack response and many trainers go as far as reprimanding their trainees for throwing a single jab in a fight.
-In the ring of mobile marketing, to effectively score and connect messages with your prospective customers, it’s important to ‘throw combos’ – that is to say, in marketing to a targeted individual use a traditional communication or social media tactic and follow-up with a different traditional communication or social media tactic; don’t just use one communication tactic once – or worse, the single tactic over and over again.
+With mobile marketing, to effectively connect messages with your prospective customers, it’s important to ‘throw combos’ – that is to say, in marketing to a targeted individual use a traditional communication or social media tactic and follow-up with a different traditional communication or social media tactic; don’t just use one communication tactic once – or worse, the single tactic over and over again.

-As an example, mobile coupon platforms can be used as an integral part of a strategy to build SMS lists.
-By combining the use of the mobile coupon platform to deliver high value welcome coupons with text messaging, list sign ups can be greatly accelerated.
-You can also combine SMS and email together to improve response rates.
+As an example, mobile coupon platforms can be used as an integral part of a strategy to build SMS marketing lists.
+By combining the use of the mobile coupon platform to deliver welcome coupons via a promotional text message, SMS marketing list sign ups can be greatly accelerated.
+You can also combine SMS marketing programs and email to improve response rates.
 This is a good example of messaging from one channel being used to promote another.
 A retailer we worked with conducted a successful experiment with this.

-Notice the combination of traditional communications (email) and mobile (text messaging) as opposed to the single jab approach?
+Notice the combination of traditional communications (email) and promotional text messages as opposed to the single jab approach?

 The results were really significant.
 The retailer actually increased the redemption rate three times over the e-mail-only campaign.
 Using multiple communication channels works, and not only for marketing.